zsteinkamp/m4l-zs-Knobbler3/README.md

 ## Installation / Setup

-If you just want to download and install the device, then go to the [frozen/](https://github.com/zsteinkamp/m4l-zs-Knobbler3/tree/main/frozen) directory and download the newest version there.
-Also download the newest `.tosc` file.
-You can also download them directly via the links in *Changelog* below.
+If you just want to download and install the device, then go to the [frozen/](https://github.com/zsteinkamp/m4l-zs-Knobbler3/tree/main/frozen) directory and download the newest .zip file there.
+You can also download it directly via the links in *Changelog* below.

 You will need to have the [TouchOSC](https://hexler.net/touchosc) app installed on your iPad and configured to talk with your computer, along with the appropriate `.tosc` file on the iPad.
 Instructions for that are below.